 Center School Families,

-Next week brings the second round of MCAS testing in mathematics for our 3rd, 4th, and 5th grade students.
-Our 5th grade students will also have testing in the area of Science and Technology/Engineering.
-The MCAS assessments provide parents and teachers with information about students’ proficiency with specific learning standards in English/language Arts, Math, and Science.
+Tuesday begins the first round of MCAS testing in ELA (English Language Arts) for our 3rd , 4th , and 5th grade students.
+The MCAS assessments provide parents and teachers with information about students’ proficiency with specific learning standards in English language arts, math, and science.
 MCAS assessments are administered each spring and the results are distributed to schools and parents in the fall.

-While teachers have practiced specific MCAS questions with their students to familiarize them with the format of the assessment, the most important math and science work is accomplished daily.
-The MCAS is an opportunity for our students to apply their learning and demonstrate their proficiency as growing learners.
+While teachers have practiced specific MCAS questions with their students to familiarize them with the format of the assessment, the most important learning has been accomplished daily through core curriculum instruction!
+The MCAS is an opportunity for our students to apply their learning and demonstrate their proficiency as growing readers ,writers, mathematicians and scientists.

 Here are ways you can help:

 Note that in compliance with MCAS test security requirements, parents /visitors are prohibited from the testing areas on testing dates.